Argentina

 Note: Always check the latest entry requirements based on your nationality before planning your trip, as regulations can change.

-Toll Roads in Argentina
+Toll Roads in Armenia

 Argentina has several toll roads (peajes), mainly located on highways and expressways leading into and out of major cities like Buenos Aires, Córdoba, and Rosario.